CodingAvenue/codestop-course-php-oop/content/Inheritance/Inheritance.facts.md

 In the `TestStudent` class declaration above, the code breaks down as follows:

- - `class TestStudent extends TestPerson` declares the `TestStudent` class as the child class of the `TestPerson` class
+ - `class TestStudent extends TestPerson` declares the `TestStudent` class as the child class of the `TestPerson` class.

  - `private $course;` is the definition of the `$course` property without a default value in the `TestStudent` class.